LedgerHQ/app-bitcoin-new/bitcoin_client/README.md

 Similarly, to test the library behavior on a legacy version of the app, one can set the version to `1.6.5` (the final version of the 1.X series).

+The expected application name is `Bitcoin` for mainnet, `Bitcoin Test` for testnet.

 ### Example

 The following example showcases all the main methods of the `Client`'s interface.